noxlumomagna/popflix/README.md

 Clone the repository.
 Install the necessary dependencies using npm install.
-Create a Firebase project and configure the Firebase Authentication service.
 Obtain an API key from the TMDb website.
 Create a .env file in the project root and add the necessary environment variables.
 Run the project using npm start.